bob123456678/TrainControl/Readme.md

         - Improvements to UI tooltips
         - Improvements to UI alignment
     - Locomotives in the locomotive selector are now sorted alphabetically
+    - Locomotives can now be added to the database through a dedicated popup menu

 * v2.2.7 [9/14/2024]
     - In the graph UI, added a context menu shortcut to add an edge to the last left-clicked node